 Decades spent raft guiding have taught us one thing: whitewater changes lives.
 We’ve seen worries wash away from the stressed-out businessmen, genuine play incorporated back into a mom’s day, and new raft guides travel the world exploring river cultures for a more fulfilling life experience.
 It all started with attending a raft guide training that sparked their inner curiosity and lit their adventure streak.
 Below are our top 7 reasons why this year’s Wet Planet Paddle Raft & Rowing School can do the same for you.

 1. Raft all the best rivers in the Columbia River Gorge for less.

 During our eight day Guide School you’ll get to experience all the greatest rivers in our area, for less than the cost of individual day trips.
-Half of our days in Guide School are spent on these rivers, from the White Salmon River to the Hood River to the Wind River to the Klickitat River, helping you to experience the incredible range of whitewater rafting trips in the local area.
+The first two weekends of Guide School are spent on these rivers, from the White Salmon River to the Hood River to the Wind River to the Klickitat River, helping you to experience the incredible range of whitewater rafting trips in the Columbia River Gorge.